I Will Have Order! Optimizing Orders for Fair Reviewer Assignment: Optimizing Orders for Picking Sequences

-The algorithm is presented in Algorithm~\ref{alg:greedy_rrr}.
-It returns an order on agents, which can be directly input to Algorithm~\ref{alg:rrr} to obtain an EF1 allocation of reviewers.
+The pseudocode of $\GRRR$ is presented as Algorithm~\ref{alg:greedy_rrr}.
+It returns an order on papers, which can be directly input to \RRR~to obtain an EF1 allocation of reviewers.
 This algorithm is very simple and flexible.
 It admits trivial parallelization, as the function $\USW_{\RRR}$ can be independently computed for each paper.
 One can also reduce runtime by subsampling the remaining papers at each step.
-Subsampling weakens the approximation guarantee in theory; while we do not attempt to analyze the approximation ratio of the subsampling approach in this work, we run our largest experiments with this variant, and still maintain good allocations.
-Let us now establish the welfare guarantees of Algorithm~\ref{alg:greedy_rrr}.
+Subsampling weakens the approximation guarantee in theory; while we do not attempt to analyze the approximation ratio of the subsampling approach in this work, we run our largest experiments with this variant, and still obtain high-welfare allocations.
+Let us now establish the welfare guarantees of \GRRR.